LuxProvide/QuantumFPGA/docs/reporting_profiling.md

 !!! abstract "Pipelining (see FPGA Optimization Guide for Intel® oneAPI Toolkits)"
     Pipelining is a design technique used in synchronous digital circuits to increase fMAX.
 Pipelining involves adding registers to the critical path, which decreases the amount of logic between each register.
-Less logic takes less time to execute, which enables an increase in f MAX.
+Less logic takes less time to execute, which enables an increase in fMAX.
     The critical path in a circuit is the path between any two consecutive registers with the highest latency.
 That is, the path between two consecutive registers where the operations take the longest to complete.
     Pipelining is especially useful when processing a stream of data.
 A pipelined circuit can have different stages